cits3007/cits3007.github.io/src/assessment.md

 ## Exam

-The exam is face-to-face, and will be scheduled during the normal UWA exam period.
+The exam will be a take-home exam, so open-book and not invigilated.

+To maintain exam integrity, students may be selected for a short (less than 10 mins) follow-up meeting (either face-to-face, or via MS Teams) with a marker, where they should expect to answer some basic questions about their exam responses.

+The exam will be available for 48 hours from its publication on LMS to its due date, and can be submitted at any time within that range.
+It should take about 2 hours' work to complete.

 {#

-The exam is a take-home exam, so open-book and not invigilated.

-To maintain exam integrity, students may be selected for a short (less than 10 mins) follow-up meeting (either face-to-face, or via MS Teams) with a marker, where they should expect to answer some basic questions about their exam responses.

 ### Past exam papers